 A final thought:

 Many licensing boards also require continuing education credits on certain topics, such as diagnosis and treatment and suicide prevention, and/or supervision.
 Onlinecredits.com helps clinicians satisfy these requirements, which is not always easy to do, as CE events on these topics can be hard to find.
-In addition, a common complaint lodged by clinicians regarding CE courses is that they are tedious and/or not particularly helpful.
+In addition, a common complaint expressed by clinicians regarding CE courses is that they are tedious, painfully boring, and/or not particularly helpful or relevant.
 We are committed to providing cutting-edge, practical, and inspiring courses that clinicians can really benefit from.